9-12

 We see wood everyday, and we see the patterns and grain in it.
 This angel is wondering why wood has so many interesting patterns.
 Scientists are also curious about a lot of things.
 If you are curious, you should enjoy this thinking exercise.

 It is not important for you to learn the facts on this page, but if you learn the general ideas you will better understand and enjoy looking at wood patterns in furniture, wall paneling, wooden bowls, etc. This webpage is an exercise of your mind.
 Sometimes it is important to learn things, and sometimes it is important just to use your mind trying to picture something that is written.
-The exercise of your mind today will help you figure out more complicated things later.
+Exercising your mind today will help you figure out more complicated things later.
 So, let's start exercising.

 SAWING A LOG